(Auto)Stitching and Photo Mosaics

 Blending

-It is a good check to ensure that the images are correctly positioned atop each other at this point.
-If we simply change the alpha values and combine, we can see that our warping does work.
+Now that we can warp all images into a shared coordinate space, it is a good check to ensure that the images are correctly positioned atop each other at this point.
+If we simply change the alpha values and stack combine our images which live in a multi-dimension numpy array, we can see that our warping does work.

 Bay Bridge 1 and 2 Overlap